Gold price down in Azerbaijan

 By Zeyni Jafarov - Trend:

-The prices of precious metals, excluding platinum, decreased in Azerbaijan on Jan.
-14 compared to the previous price, Trend reports on Jan.
-14 referring to the data published by the Central Bank of Azerbaijan (CBA).
+The prices of precious metals, excluding gold and palladium, increased in Azerbaijan on Jan.
+19 compared to the previous price, Trend reports on Jan.
+19 referring to the data published by the Central Bank of Azerbaijan (CBA).

 |